Batch Jobs Guide

 end

-words = %w(these are some words that are to be processed at the same time on many workers)
+words = %w[these are some words to be processed across many workers]

 job = ReverseJob.new